ddrohan/mobile-app-dev-labs/session06/lab/md/step06.md

 # Google+ Integration - Updating a Coffee

-Before we maek a start at updating a coffee, here's the single line of code necessary for adding a coffee
+Before we maek a start at updating a coffee, here's the 2 lines of code necessary for adding a coffee (replacing our database insert call)

 ```
+Base.app.coffeeList.add(c);
 CoffeeApi.post("/coffees/" + Base.googleToken,c);
 ```